Can Water Behind a Fiberglass Pool Cause Osmotic Blisters?

 If you are looking for information about how fiberglass pools are manufactured, you have come to the right place today!

-Being a manufacturer of fiberglass pools, we receive lots of questions on a daily basis about the materials we use, how they are applied, and how they perform in the field.
+As a leading provider of fiberglass pools, we receive lots of questions daily about the materials we use, how they are applied, and how they perform in real-life situations.

 In this article, we'll address some questions about gelcoat blisters to give you a better understanding of how it happens, why it happens, and what can be done to prevent it.